Idrus Nasir Djajadiningrat

 Rear admiral Raden Bagus Idrus Nasir Djajadiningrat, M.A.
 (EYD: Jayadiningrat; June 4, 1920 – August 24, 1980) also known as Didi Djajadiningrat was an Indonesian diplomat and navy officer.
 He also joined as a fighter for Indonesian independence in 1945 during colonial times.
-During the New Order period, he later became the People's Representative Council of the ABRI fraction from Golkar appointed by Suharto.
+During the New Order period, he later became the People's Representative Council member of the ABRI fraction from Golkar appointed by Suharto.

 Biography

 Early life

 R.B.I.N.
 "Didi" was born from the Djajadiningrat family in Serang, Banten as the seventh child of eight children.
 One of his sisters, Erna Djajadiningrat became the first woman to receive the Guerilla Star award for her services during the struggle for Indonesian independence.

-His father was Ahmad Jayadiningrat, a Bantenese nobleman who became Regent of Serang period 1901-1927.
-While his mother was Raden Ajeng Suwitaningrat Sastradipura, a daughter of nobles of Singaperbangsa descent, first Duke of Karawang period 1633-1677.
+His father was Ahmad Jayadiningrat, a Bantenese nobleman who became Regent of Serang period 1901–1927.
+While his mother was Raden Ajeng Suwitaningrat Sastradipura, a daughter of nobles of Singaperbangsa descent, first Duke of Karawang period 1633–1677.